-34. Particular attention is paid to the inhabitants of rural areas, who are more vulnerable than others to hardships, such as poorly developed social infrastructure, transport and everyday services.
+34. Particular attention is paid to the inhabitants of rural areas, who are more vulnerable than others to hardship, such as poorly developed social infrastructure, transport and everyday services.
 The task is to implement State social standards throughout the country while ensuring that regional characteristics are taken into account.
 The purpose of implementing social standards is to improve social welfare.

 35. One of the priorities of social policy in Belarus is pension provision.
-Because of the current demographic structure of the population and the Government's substantial social obligations with regard to pension payments, more than 27.6 per cent of the population currently receives a pension.
-In recent years, government expenditure on pensions has amounted to 9 per cent of gross domestic product (GDP).
+Because of the current demographic structure of the population and the Government's substantial social obligations with regard to pension payments, more than 28.4 per cent of the population currently receives a pension.
+In recent years, government expenditure on pensions has amounted to more than 9 per cent of gross domestic product (GDP).

-36. Improvement of the health-care system and the instilling of healthy lifestyle habits among the population are of fundamental importance in Belarus's social policy.
-The health-care system remains State-run; the private sector provides around 5 per cent of medical services.
-Belarus has one of the highest levels of expenditure on health care compared with other CIS countries: 4.9 per cent of GDP.
+36. Improvement of the health-care system and the instilling of healthy lifestyle habits among the population are of fundamental importance in the country's social policy.
+The health-care system remains State-run; the private sector provides around 15 per cent of medical services.
+Belarus has one of the highest levels of expenditure on health care of all the CIS countries: approximately 4 per cent of GDP.

-37. The development of advanced technologies in Belarus and their global profile have been significantly boosted by the organization of national centres for applied research, where there is a close link between science and practice, which makes it easier to put scientific developments into practice in health care quickly.
-There are 15 scientific research organizations in Belarus, including 13 national centres for applied research.
+37. The development of advanced technologies in Belarus and their global profile have been significantly boosted by the organization of national centres for applied research, where there is a close link between science and practice, which makes it easier to translate scientific developments rapidly into health-care practice.
+There are 16 scientific research organizations in Belarus, including 13 national centres for applied research.
 High-tech medical care has also been introduced in the regions.

 38. Education is the most important foundation for the development of the individual, society and the State.
-Average annual expenditure on education in Belarus during the period 2006-2010 was 5-6 per cent of GDP.
+Average annual expenditure on education in Belarus during the period 2010-2013 was 4-5 per cent of GDP.